SamBaker101/PATT_MK0/README.md

 <img src="./images/full_build.PNG" alt="drawing" width="750"/>

+NOTE: These models are approximate versions created while developing the printer design.
+I am in the process of redesigning a number of the parts and will be updating these assemblies as I solidify their new models.

-The model will be broken into 3 primary sections, one for each axis.
-The Y-axis assembly will include the print plate while the X-axis will include the hotend and extruder.
-Each of these main assemblies will be further divided into sub assemblies to isolate different segments such as motor drives, frame segments, ect.
+The model is broken into 3 primary sections, one for each axis.
+The Y-axis assembly includes the print plate while the X-axis includes the hotend and extruder.
+Each of these main assemblies is further divided into sub assemblies to isolate different segments such as motor drives, frame segments, ect.

-All models will be created using FreeCAD 1.0.
+All models were created using FreeCAD 1.0.
 FreeCAD can be downloaded at the following link to access or modify the files:

 https://www.freecad.org/